Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The informed clues are exceptionally strong and specific to 'Bohemian Rhapsody'.
-They cover various distinct aspects like the unconventional structure, vocal harmonies, groundbreaking music video, operatic section, and thematic elements (internal conflict).
-Crucially, they avoid using any words or variations from the answer, making them challenging yet precise.
-They provide excellent guidance towards the correct song.
+The clues effectively describe the unique structure and musical elements of 'Bohemian Rhapsody' without using direct keywords.
+They highlight the operatic passages, hard rock climax, complex harmonies, varied styles, innovative structure, and blend of genres.
+The clues are specific enough to point strongly to the correct answer.

 ✅ Strengths:
 - Generally specific and relate to correct answer